totten/pogo/README.md

 ## Example

-Let's pick some small task that requires a few libraries -- suppose we want to generate a pretty PDF from a source-code file (`.php`, `*.json`, etc).
+Let's pick a small task that requires a few libraries -- suppose we want to generate a pretty PDF from a source-code file (`.php`, `*.json`, etc).
 We'll need a pretty-printer ([scrivo/highlight.php](https://github.com/scrivo/highlight.php)) and a PDF generator ([dompdf/dompdf](https://github.com/dompdf/dompdf)).